 Summer is here!
 The kids are home from school!
 It’s all fun and games until they start saying the B word… Bored!
-Well, here are a few ideas to keep your kids occupied.
+Well, here are a few ideas to keep your children occupied and avoid summer boredom with your kids.

 (1) Encourage them to do something else